The Amazing Race 8

 The Amazing Race 8 (also known as The Amazing Race: Family Edition) is the eighth season of the American reality competition show The Amazing Race.
 Hosted by Phil Keoghan, it featured ten families of four, including minors as young as eight years old, competing in a race across North America.
 This season visited twelve states, one federal district, and three additional countries, traveling approximately 11000 mi over eleven legs.
-Filming took place between July 7 and 31, 2005.
-Starting in New York City, racers traveled through the United States, Panama, Costa Rica, and Canada before finishing in Lewiston, New York.
+Filming took place from July 7 to 31, 2005.
+Starting in New York City, racers traveled through the United States, Panama, Costa Rica, and Canada, before finishing in Lewiston, New York.
 The season premiered on CBS on September 27, 2005, and concluded on December 13, 2005.

 Siblings Nick, Alex, Megan, and Tommy Linz were the winners of this season; while father Wally Branson and his three daughters, Beth, Lauren, and Lindsay, finished in second place; and widow Linda Weaver and her three children, Rebecca, Rachel, and Rolly, finished in third place.

-Overview
+Format

 The clues which contestants receive during the course of the race generally fall into five categories: Route Info, Detour, Roadblock, Fast Forward, and Yield.

 The Amazing Race is a reality television show created by Bertram van Munster and Elise Doganieri, and hosted by Phil Keoghan.
 The series normally follows teams of two competing in a race around the world.
 However, this season featured teams of four and the competition was limited to North America.
 Each leg of the race requires teams to deduce clues, navigate foreign environments, interact with locals, perform physical and mental challenges, and travel on a limited budget provided by the show.
 At each stop during the leg, teams receive clues inside sealed envelopes, which fall into one of these categories: